Daylight Lamps

 Size: Seek lamps with a large light area

-Why is the term “10.000 lux” a misleading feature to look for in a daylight lamp?
+Why is the term “10,000 lux” a misleading feature to look for in a daylight lamp?
 It is because the lux level (illuminance) is not a measure of how bright the lamp is (luminance).
 Lux levels quantify how much light your eyes get from a certain distance to the lamp (calculated as lumens/m²).
-This quantity drop strongly with the distance from the lamp.
-Real life example:
+This quantity drops strongly with the distance from the lamp.
+Real-life example:

 Beurer TL30: